basel-maher/DO_project/doc/analysis_pipeline.md

     * Miscellaneous KDA analyses, such as Gene Ontology analysis, can be found in [src/KDA_analyses.R](../src/KDA_analyses.R)

    * Annotate KDA (BAN) with coloc results from GTEx.
-This step is performed AFTER colocalization (see below)
+This step is performed AFTER colocalization and isn't necessary. (see below)
       * [src/annotate_KDA_GTEx.R](../src/annotate_KDA_GTEx.R)

 15. eQTL-GWAS colocalization